 - How many revisions do I get? – After you get the first mix, you might want to make changes.
 Knowing how many revisions you get can be helpful in making a decision.
 I offer 2-3 with a small fee for extras, some offer none, others offer unlimited.
 So depending on how picky you are, that could be a deciding factor.

 I hope these questions will be helpful for you when picking your next mixing and mastering engineer.
-Feel free to reach out if I can help in any way.
+Feel free to reach out if I can help in any way, and check out my detailed video below on how my mixing and mastering service works.